mattermost/docs/source/overview/faq.rst

 If it’s unclear from the vendor’s documentation whether or not your data can be read, ask them directly.

-**Moreover, high trust enterprises need more than encryption, they need privacy, total data ownership, auditability, and control of their infrastructure.**
+**Moreover, high trust enterprises need more than encryption - they need privacy, total data ownership, auditability, and control of their infrastructure.**

 *Privacy* means a 3rd party service cannot monitor the identity, IP address, location or access patterns of your employees, nor their activity on your system, nor provide that information either intentionally through a court order (which you may never be informed about) or unintentionally through a data breach.